STEPHEN A ARON

 My research has primarily focused on frontiers and borderlands in North America, but in my dual roles -- as a professor at UCLA and as the executive director (and now chair) of the Institute for the Study of the American West at the Autry National Center, I have sought to bridge the divide between "academic" and "public" history.
 For discussion of this bridge-building, see the video that I did for the American Historical Association's "What I Do" series (https://www.youtube.com/watch?v=HOKJs-egN5s&list=PLtafkoYGge2LRZjZWyB2oR2c7Jf_T-MJ7) and the 2014 panels on history museums that I convened at the Smithsonian, which aired on CSPAN (http://www.c-span.org/video/?316991-1/ahtv-history-museum-directors).

-The American West: A Very Short Introduction (forthcoming from Oxford University Press in 2014).
+The American West: A Very Short Introduction (New York: Oxford University Press, 2014).

 American Confluence: The Missouri Frontier from Borderland to Border State

 (Bloomington: Indiana University Press, 2006; paperback edition, 2009).